Aviation Schools & Colleges

 Being an aircraft mechanic or avionics technician can be exhilarating.
 Every day, you get to work on some of the most advanced and fascinating technologies ever created—from airplane engines and assemblies to radar and navigation systems.
 And you get to help ensure that people travel the skies safely.

-Plus, check this out: At the global level, 609,000 new aircraft maintenance technicians will be needed by 2034—about 113,000 of them in North America alone.** And the pay can be very good.
-For instance, in 2015, the median annual wage for U.S. aircraft mechanics was $58,370, with some technicians earning above $89,050.*** The numbers were very similar for those who repair and maintain avionics equipment.
+Plus, check this out: Boeing predicts that, at the global level, 769,000 new aircraft maintenance technicians will be needed between 2019 and 2038—about 193,000 of them in North America alone.
+And the pay can be very good.
+For instance, in 2021, the median annual wage for U.S. aircraft mechanics was $65,380, with some technicians earning above $98,590.
+The numbers were very similar for those who repair and maintain avionics equipment.

 2. Air Traffic Control and Dispatching